Home/Bill Comparison

 3

-With ~125,000 boomer-owned manufacturers approaching succession, MICA ensures these companies stay onshore, stay operational, and stay in the supply chain — rather than being stripped by leveraged buyouts or offshored.
+With ~125,000 boomer-owned manufacturers approaching succession, MERA provides incentives for entrepreneurs and succession to reinvigorate small and medium size businesses — keeping them onshore, operational, and in the supply chain rather than being stripped by leveraged buyouts or offshored.